dubzzz/fast-check/MIGRATION_2.X_TO_3.X.md

 By _leaf_, we mean something that does not re-run a potentially infinite recursion but will stop for sure in a finite amount of bumps.
 In the example above `tie('leaf')` is a leaf as it links to `fc.nat()` which definitely does not re-run yet another recursion cycle.
 But it could have been a constant value or any other terminal case (see it as the terminal case of your recursion).

-In order to unlock this feature and change in v2, you must define a `baseSize` globally.
+**Guidelines for v2**: In order to unlock this feature and change in v2, you must define a `baseSize` globally.
 It can be done with:

 ```ts
 fc.configureGlobal({ baseSize: 'small' });